Flevy Management Insights Case Study

 Post-Merger Integration and Change Management

-Post-merger integration (PMI) is often where the rubber meets the road, and it is fraught with challenges, particularly in managing change.
+PMI is a critical phase for healthcare M&A synergy capture, often presenting challenges in managing change and aligning cultures.
 Executives are aware that the success of PMI hinges on the effective management of people, processes, and technology.
 A well-structured PMI plan, which includes clear communication, leadership alignment, and employee engagement strategies, is essential for a smooth transition.

 A study by KPMG found that 83% of mergers do not boost shareholder returns, largely due to poor integration practices.
 Effective change management during PMI can significantly increase the likelihood of success by ensuring that the organization's workforce is aligned and committed to the new direction.